icecube/skymap_scanner/README.md

 #### 2. Launch Each Client

 The client jobs can submitted via HTCondor from sub-2.
 Running the script below should create a condor submit file requesting the number of workers specified.
-You'll need to give it the same `SKYSCAN_BROKER_ADDRESS` and `BROKER_AUTH` as the server, and the path to the client-startup json file created by the server.
+You'll need to give it the same `SKYSCAN_MQ_TOCLIENT_BROKER_ADDRESS` and `BROKER_AUTH` as the server, and the path to the client-startup json file created by the server.

 ##### Figure Your Args

 ###### Environment Variables

 ```
-export SKYSCAN_BROKER_ADDRESS=BROKER_ADDRESS
+export SKYSCAN_MQ_TOCLIENT_BROKER_ADDRESS=BROKER_ADDRESS
-# export SKYSCAN_BROKER_CLIENT=rabbitmq  # rabbitmq is the default so env var is not needed
+# export SKYSCAN_MQ_TOCLIENT_BROKER_TYPE=rabbitmq  # rabbitmq is the default so env var is not needed
-export SKYSCAN_BROKER_AUTH=$(cat ~/skyscan-broker.token)  # obfuscated for security
+export SKYSCAN_MQ_TOCLIENT_AUTH_TOKEN=$(cat ~/skyscan-broker.token)  # obfuscated for security
 export EWMS_PILOT_QUARANTINE_TIME=1200  # helps decrease condor blackhole nodes
 export EWMS_PILOT_TASK_TIMEOUT=1200
 ```